leto/writing/misc/lydia_book.md

 focus.

 Tests also are very good positive feedback.
-Every time you make a new test pass, you know that your code is better.
+Every time you make a new test pass, you know that your code is better and it has one more feature or one less bug.

 It is easy to think "I want to add 50 features" and spend all day fiddling with code, constantly switching between working on different things.
 Most of the time, very little will be accomplished.
+Test Driven Enlightment guides one to focus on making one test pass at a time.

-But if you have a single failing test, you are a mission to make it pass.
+If you have a single failing test, you are a mission to make it pass.
 It focuses your brain on something very specific, which very often has better results than switching between tasks constantly.

 Most information about being test-driven is very specific to a language or situation, but that doesn't need to be the case.
+Here is the how to approach adding a new feature or fixing a bug in any language:

+    1) Write a test that fails, which you think will pass when the feature is implemented or bug is fixed.

+    Advanced: As you write the test, run it occasionally, even if it is not done yet, and guess the actual error message that the test will give.
+The more tests you write and run, the easier this will become.)

+    2) Hack on the code.

+    3) Run the test.
+If it passes, go to #4, otherwise go to #2.

+    4) You are done!
+Do a happy dance :)

+This method works for any kind of test and any language.
+If there is only one thing about testing that you remember from this essay, let it be the steps above.

-Here are some general test-driven guidelines that will serve you well and apply in almost any
+Here are some more general test-driven guidelines that will serve you well and apply in almost any situation:
-situation:

 1) Understand the difference between what is being tested and what is being used as a tool to test something else.